micmejia/bible-dump/NKJV/Amos/Amos 4.md

 "Therefore thus will I do to you, O Israel; Because I will do this to you, Prepare to meet your God, O Israel!"

 ###### 13
-For behold, He who forms mountains, And creates the [^e]wind, Who declares to man what [^f]his thought _is,_ And makes the morning darkness, Who treads the high places of the earth-- The Lord God of hosts _is_ His name.
+For behold, He who forms mountains, And creates the wind, Who declares to man what his thought _is,_ And makes the morning darkness, Who treads the high places of the earth-- The Lord God of hosts _is_ His name.